 Behr Dry Plus is a waterproofing paint that helps with any moisture issues.
 It can resist up to 12 PSI of water pressure.
 This paint is perfect for a basement that is underground or any area prone to dampness.
 Paint isn’t a substitute to repair leakage problems, but this paint is a quality waterproofer.
 The one drawback?
 This product comes in a limited color selection.

 The last consideration is Behr Elastomeric Masonry, Stucco and Brick Paint.
 This product is mostly used to even out a surface.
-It will fill in hairline cracks (cracks that don’t go very deep or are tiny) but it won’t perform miracles.
+It will fill in hairline cracks, but it won’t perform miracles.
 You’ll still need to patch anything larger.

 Such an improvement!
-This porch maintained all of it’s rustic charm but with , clean fresh update.
+This porch maintained all of its rustic charm but with a clean, fresh update.

 Grab our free series "Weekend Home Projects that will Transform Your Life"